 Calle Real

-If you’re thinking of doing some shopping in Estepona, Calle Real has a large selection of shops to choose from and it’s completely pedestrianized, located less than 5 minutes from the waterfront.
+If you’re thinking of doing some shopping in Estepona, Calle Real has a large selection of shops to choose from and it’s fully pedestrianized, located less than 5 minutes from the waterfront.
 The other two main streets in Estepona, Calle Terraza and Calle Caridad, are also worth exploring with the latter having a bit more traditional charm than the other two.
+For many people visiting this coastal town in Malaga, shopping is one of the best things to do in Estepona if you’re spending a few days here.

 Castillo de San Luis

 Looking for things to do in Estepona when it rains?
-Visiting the Museo Arqueológico is a great option.
-The town’s archaeological museum is housed within Casa del Ajibe, or the old town hall, and is completely free to enter.
+Visiting the Museo Arqueologico is a great option.
+The town’s archaeological museum is housed within Casa del Aljibe, or the old town hall, and is completely free to enter.
 Inside you can immerse yourself in thousands of years worth of history and take a look at over 400 pieces on display.
-The building itself is very impressive and is a nice spot for a photo.
+The building itself is very impressive and is a nice spot for a photo in Estepona.

 Torre del Reloj